rodolfo-gp/ENSF381-Assignment4/my-ecommerce-app/readme.txt

 npm install, then: npm start   (must be in my-ecomerce-app directory)

-Initially, via the terminal, we installed the required packages by executing the commands:
+Initially, via the terminal, we installed the required packages by executing the command:

-npm install react-scripts
 npm install react-router-dom